mikaelma/AngularProject/README.md

 The system uses Angular 5 for frontend.

 ## Backend
-For backend the server will run NodeJS with express and the database will be MongoDB.
+For backend the server is running NodeJS with express and the database we use is MongoDB.

 ## Modules
 * Mongoose - Methods for communicating with MongoDB